Instruction-Following Pruning for Large Language Models: Related Work

-\paragraph{Mixture-of-experts} Mixture-of-Experts (MoE) have emerged as a popular architecture for scaling LLMs while managing inference costs~\citep{lepikhin2020gshard, fedus2022switch, zhou2022mixture, dai2024deepseekmoe, liu2024grin}.
-These models organize every FFN layer into multiple large FFN blocks referred to as experts, and selectively activate a few experts for each input token via a routing mechanism.
-Compared to MoE, our method selects and fixes the activated parameters given the input task prompt.
+\paragraph{Mixture-of-experts} Mixture-of-Experts (MoE) have emerged as a popular architecture for scaling LLMs while managing inference costs~\citep{lepikhin2020gshard, du2022glam, fedus2022switch, zhou2022mixture, dai2024deepseekmoe, liu2024grin}.
+These models organize every FFN layer into multiple large FFN blocks referred to as experts, and selectively activate a few experts for each input token via a routing mechanism~\cite{lepikhin2020gshard, zoph2022st, sun2024ec}.
+Our method share the same spirit as MoE by dynamically activating a subset of parameters.
+However, our method selects the activated parameters given the input prompt, and reuses the same activated parameters during decoding.
 Although this choice loses the flexibility of using different parameters per token, it significantly reduces weight loading costs for decoding.
-In addition, our method performs much fine-grained selection of parameters by activating or pruning each FFN dimension independently, which enhances model expressivity.
+In this regard, our model is a sparse model designed for on-device scenarios where both memory and computational resources are constrained.
+Another difference is that our method performs more fine-grained selection of parameters by activating or pruning each FFN dimension independently, which enhances model expressivity.